 Almost always, private enterprises underground are a unique technical solution, not a political necessity

 “The point of such an unusual placement was the high vibration requirements,” explains the expert.
 “It turned out to be easier to create the necessary conditions underground.
 There are few other such striking examples.
 There are operating enterprises in Sweden.
-For example, in mining operations it turned out to be cheaper to repair drilling equipment at depth than to lift it to the surface.”
+For example, during mining operations it turned out to be cheaper to repair drilling equipment at depth than to lift it to the surface.”

 But you need to understand that almost always private enterprises underground are a unique technical solution, and not a political necessity, the expert continues.
 As for linking the underground industry to the war, Germany was a pioneer here during the Second World War.
 Then European countries, the USA, the USSR, and Japan took this experience.